pdrinhobarbosa/droid-persistence-lib/README.md

 droid-persistence-lib
 =====================

-A lib to help you make your Android app persist data on SQLite via ContentProvider
+A open source library to help your Android app persist data on SQLite using ContentProvider

 Developed By
 ============